Giulia1719/Dissertation-exercises/README.md

 4.3) Removing the saturated images in Python

 Open the FITS in Python.
 Select all the magnitude columns.
 The largest TYCHO-2 magnitude in the data is 11.802.
 It is assumed that an XDIN will appear at approximately the same magnitude in all optical magnitudes, therefore set the limiter at 11.802 and remove any object with a magnitude less than this in any of the available magnitude columns.
 This should reduce the list of candidates to 40 (37 excluding the M7).
-Export this list as a new .fits file.
+Export this list as a new FITS file.

-5) Removing objects close to an SDSS source (again)
+5) Removing objects close to an SDSS source

 In the SDSS image viewer it can be seen that 5 of the candidate objects are in fact white dwarf stars rather than XDINS as they appear too close to 'blue pea'-like objects.
-In order to remove these objects, conduct a crossmatch with SDSS DR16 as before, but then rather doing a sky with errors search, do a sky search within 7 arcseconds.
+In order to remove these objects, conduct a crossmatch with SDSS DR16 as done in the 3.2 step, but then rather doing a sky with errors search, do a sky search within 7 arcseconds.
 This limit is chosen due to the fact that any higher value removes some of the M7 from the list, which is not desired.
 Perfoming this search removes 6 objects; the 5 white dwarfs as well as another object which is apparently a faint galaxy.
 Export this final list of 31 candidate XDINS.

-If you run into any issues, have any queries, or spot any mistakes, I am contactable on sac48@sussex.ac.uk.
+If you run into any issues, have any queries, or spot any mistakes, I am contactable on gl321@sussex.ac.uk.